Enabling you to gain access to 512 million consumers across Europe and offer electronic money, including electronic wallets and prepaid cards

 Applying to become an Electronic Money Institution in Ireland

-As part of an Electronic Money Institution (e-money) license application, you will be required to provide the following information:
+As part of an Electronic Money Institution (e-money) licence application, you will be required to provide the following information:

 - company identification details